 Your empowering mindset needs to be something you can look at and believe is equally as true as your limiting perspective.
 Make it simple, true, hopeful, and something you can memorize.
 It’s possible to change even the most deeply held beliefs.
-Go back to the 5 questions from How to Change Negative Core Beliefs About Yourself (Part 1) to create this new healthy perspective.
+Go back to the 5 questions from How to Change Negative Core Beliefs (Part 1) to create this new healthy perspective.

 Hire a Decide Your Legacy coach to help you process through and replace your negative core beliefs.
 Click below.